DLR-AMR/t8code_JOSS/paper.md

 be applied to different implementations of element shapes and refinement patterns.
 A mix of different element shapes in the same mesh is also supported.

+Mesh adapation as it is done in t8code leads to hanging nodes.
+Numerical methods have to speficially handle these non-conforming interfaces.
+Finite-Volume schemes or Discontinuous Galerkin methods naturally treat this problem via so-called mortar methods.
+In the future, it is planned to also support hanging nodes resolving routines by inserting transition elements conformally connecting elements at different refinement levels.

 ![Left: Quad-tree of an exemplary forest mesh consisting of two trees (k0, k1) distributed over three parallel processes p0 to p2.
 The SFC is represented by a